 TRP investments are intentionally broad in potential scope and focus on new technologies and novel approaches.

-Proposals must be within the project scope and investment eligibility below to be eligible for consideration.
+Proposals must be within the project scope and investment eligibility below in order to be considered.

-The TRP is currently focused on technologies and approaches that address unmet or priority needs within malaria, tuberculosis, Chagas disease and leishmaniasis.
-For this RFP, the disease scope is expanded to also include Buruli ulcer, Crystosporidium, lymphatic filariasis, mycetoma (non pathogen-specific solution) and schistosomiasis.
+The TRP is currently focused on technologies and approaches that address unmet or priority needs within malaria, tuberculosis, HIV/AIDS and Neglected Tropical Diseases listed in the GHIT Intent to Apply form.

-A maximum budget per proposal is set at \\$100,000,000.
-The duration of the project shall not exceed two years.
+The duration of the project should not exceed two years.